DynartInteractive/TilePad/README.md

 ### How to use

 Drop the tileset, you want to has padding, on the grey area.
-Set the export path, and hit export.
+Set the export path and hit export.

 ![Screenshot](https://raw.githubusercontent.com/goph-R/TilePad/master/images/screenshot.png)